 We participate in the following Horizon 2020 projects:

-- POWER: Integrated approach to urban water management through a combination of social, technological and political innovation.
-In this project we work closely with Utrecht University.
-Coordinator: De Montfort University (United Kingdom).
+- POWER (2015-2019): Integrated approach to urban water management through a combination of social, technological and political innovation.

-- ANSWER: Research into the transmission of antibiotics and antibiotic resistance in wastewater to humans and the environment via the soil, water and crops.
-Coordinator: University of Cyprus.
+- ANSWER (2015-2019): Research into the transmission of antibiotics and antibiotic resistance in wastewater to humans and the environment via the soil, water and crop.

 European perspective on water sector challenges